TO: Administrative File: CAG-00431R

 The MACs may also take into consideration the local clinical environment and institutional factors in making coverage determinations.
 As one example, Grand and colleagues (2011) reported:

 "The best approach to the care of individuals affected by dementia includes support from multiple sources.
 These may be integrated, parallel, or a combination of both.
 It is ideal for patients and caregivers to seek a blend of multidisciplinary services that come from various healthcare providers, social service agencies, and professionals from outside the field of healthcare.
 Multidisciplinary teams vary in their composition and may be structured either formally or informally.
 Team construction is usually dictated by resources, including time, availability, finances, and geographic location.
 Regardless of structure, successful teams are characterized by a shared commitment to quality care and an appreciation for the contributions of each team member.

 Multidisciplinary teams involved in dementia care tend to be based primarily on the availability of service resources, in addition to the social and cultural context of the community.
 Team members often include neurologists, geriatricians, neuropsychologists, nurse practitioners, physical/occupational therapists, nutritionists, and social workers."

-CMS is proposing to remove the NCD at § 220.6.20, ending CED for PET beta amyloid imaging and permitting Medicare coverage determinations for PET beta amyloid imaging to be made by MACs under § 1862(a)(1)(A) of the Act.
+CMS is removing the NCD at § 220.6.20, ending CED for PET beta amyloid imaging and permitting Medicare coverage determinations for PET beta amyloid imaging to be made by MACs under § 1862(a)(1)(A) of the Act.